masterDev07/BelBedu9/README.md

 Notifications will clearly indicate the remaining time until the next prayer, displaying intervals of 45, 30, and 15 minutes, so you’re always in the loop. 🔔

-### Automatic Booting of Mini PC

-Enjoy seamless operation with our Mini PC, which automatically boots up when power is restored after an outage. 🔌 This fantastic feature ensures that your device is ready to go as soon as electricity returns, eliminating the hassle of manual intervention.
-With this level of convenience, you can focus on what truly matters—your spiritual journey! 🌈

 ### How to Install Bel Bedu9 🚀

 1. Clone this repository: 🖥️✨